 The new facility created 10 new jobs and added about 50 additional child care slots.
 The 19,000-square-foot center quadrupled the size of the former center built in 1969.
 Eight classrooms and four age-appropriate playgrounds are just a few of the center’s major features.
 Cherokee Nation owns and operates an additional center in Tahlequah.
 The two centers are licensed by the Oklahoma Department of Human Services.

-The Cherokee Nation of Oklahoma has operated a Child Care Development Fund (CCDF)-backed child care program to serve Indian families in 14 counties of northeastern Oklahoma since 1992.
-The program supports the highest quality of culturally appropriate child care to its tribal members and other Native Americans residing in the area.
+The Cherokee Nation of Oklahoma has operated a CCDF-backed child care program to serve Indian families in 14 counties of northeastern Oklahoma since 1992.
+The purpose of the program is to support the highest quality of culturally appropriate child care to its tribal members and other Native Americans residing in the area.
 The CCDF program offers child care assistance to eligible families to pay for child care services.
 The program has continued to expand since its inception, becoming the largest funded Tribal CCDF lead agency in Region VI and is second largest Tribal CCDF grantee.
 The Cherokee Nation of Oklahoma provides child care services to over 3,500 children annually.
 The program permits parents to choose from a broad range of child care providers, including Tribal child care centers, family child care, center-based child care, relatives, friends and neighbors.